idpromnut/usb-keyboard/README.md

-# ibm-model-m-usb
+# USB Keyboard Firmware Project
-This is a firmware to convert the IBM Model M into a USB keyboard.
+This project started out as a STM32F103 firmware to convert the IBM Model M into a USB keyboard using the existing case, keys and membrane of the IBM Model-M 101 keyboard.

 Credits: